Sebastian Koch: Film and television

 The shooting of the movie Manipulation (adapted from the novel Das Verhör des Harry Wind) took place in 2008, with Koch and Klaus Maria Brandauer playing leading roles.

 In 2010, Koch was the male title role in the English independent tragicomedy Albatross under the direction of Niall MacCormick.
 He played the role of Prof. Bressler in the movie Unknown (with Liam Neeson and Diane Kruger) under the direction of Jaume Collet-Serra.
 In the summer of 2010, he took a guest role alongside Eva Green and Joseph Fiennes in the Irish RT Film TV series Camelot, followed by the UFA production Bella Block – Stich ins Herz - under the direction of Stephan Wagner, in which Koch played the role of Max Klöckner.
 As a host of the ZDF production Terra X, Koch presented the Cologne Cathedral, the Neuschwanstein Castle, and the Dresden Frauenkirche.

-In 2011, Koch appeared in the Czech production The Shadow of the Horse (Ve Stinu), in which Koch played the leading role of the investigator Zenk, whose mission is to win through one personal rival and through the regime of communist Prague in the 50s.
+In 2011, Koch appeared in the Czech production of In the Shadow (Ve stínu), in which Koch played the leading role of the German police investigator Zenke, who is held as a prisoner-of-war in 1953 communist Czechoslovakia and agrees to participate in a political show trial in exchange for being repatriated to West Germany.
 In the German production adapted from Bernhard Schlink's novel The Weekend in 2012, Koch portrays an amnestied RAF terrorist (Jens Kessler), who has a reunion with his old mates.
 In the same year, Koch began shooting the Greek-Russian drama film God Loves Caviar based upon the true story of Ioannis Varvakis, played by Koch, a former pirate who moved up to being a Greek caviar merchant and eventual benefactor from Psara.
 The international cast also included Catherine Deneuve as Catherine the Great of Russia and John Cleese as Officer McCormick.
 Furthermore, Koch played the title role in Suspension of Disbelief, a thriller by Mike Figgis, which was followed by part 5 of the Die Hard movies, with Koch as Bruce Willis' antagonist.

 In 2013, Ridley Scott (director and producer) began working on The Vatican, a pilot episode for a Showtime series about intrigues concerning the Pope and mysteries and secrets within the Catholic Church.
 Koch played the role of the Vatican's secretary Cardinal Marco Malerba, who is one of the true potentates of the inner circle.

 In the Austrian production Madame Nobel Koch portrayed Alfred Nobel in 2014, and in the French production Au nom de ma fille, based on a true story, Koch played Dieter Krombach, a German doctor who is accused of murdering his stepdaughter by her biological French father (played by Daniel Auteuil).
 The case had spanned 30 years and has caused considerable publicity because of the issues of French-German relations and vigilante justice it raised.